janosgyerik/software-construction-notes/checklists/ch24-refactoring.md

 - Data members are public

-- A subclass uses only a small percentage of its parents’ routines
+- A subclass uses only a small percentage of its parents' routines

 - Comments are used to explain difficult code

 - Global variables are used

 - A routine uses setup code before a routine call or takedown code after a routine call

 - A program contains code that seems like it might be needed someday